Note Formats6 min read • Updated March 2026

 You review and edit before saving, so you stay in control of the clinical content.
 The infrastructure is designed with HIPAA alignment in mind, and AfterSession also supports SOAP and BIRP formats if your practice uses multiple note types.

 Start your free trial and generate your first structured DAP note in minutes.
+Learn more about AI DAP notes for therapists.

 Try AfterSession Free